ummadiviany/pds_assignment1/README.md

 This assignment is divided into 4 tasks.
 All the tasks are detailed below.
 All the below tasks use concepts discussed in theory and tutorial classes.
 You are expected to connect the dots to solve these tasks.
 In some tasks you are learning new concepts.
 You are expected to learn them and use them to solve the tasks.
 All the tasks are in the **/tasks** directory.
 ### Task 1 : Cubeth Root
     1. In this task, you have to complete the function `cube_root` in `cubeth_root.py` file.
+    2. Your function should return the cube root of the given number.
-    2. Conditions:
+    3. Conditions:
        1. Do not use any inbuilt functions like `pow`, `math.pow`, `math.cbrt`, etc.
        2. Only `**` operator is allowed.
-    3. Input constraints:
+    4. Input constraints:
        1. `n` is a positive integer.
        2. `n` is a perfect cube.
-    4. Example:
+    5. Example:
        1. `cube_root(27)` should return `3`.
        2. `cube_root(125)` should return `5`.
        3. `cube_root(729)` should return `9`.